Sep9

 Extended Sermons

-“Teaches how Jesus didn’t come to punish & discipline, but to rescue and Save.” → Jesus’ kingship is not like Caesar, or Alexander the Great.
+“Teaches how Jesus comes not to Conquer the world, but to bring Peace & Salvation to the world by dying for our sins” → Jesus’ kingship is not like Caesar, or Alexander the Great.
 His presidency is not like the presidency of the United States.
 Jesus is not a King who’s going to rule with an iron fits.
 He’s not going to tax you with a bunch of rules and rituals.
 He’s not going to rule with fear and intimidation, but with love and compassion.
+Only later at His Second coming will Jesus come on a White Horse.-(Rev. 7:9-10)

 Additional Notes & Applications